agilexrm-docs/docs/systemrequirements/AgileXRM-SystemrequiRements.md

 AgilePoint is committed to fully supporting running on virtualization technologies.
 AgilePoint supports both physical server machines as well as virtual machines.
-AgilePoint recommends **Windows Server® Hyper-V™**, however other Microsoft and non-Microsoft virtualization products are also supported as discussed in the link below:
+AgilePoint recommends **Windows ServerÂ® Hyper-Vâ„¢**, however other Microsoft and non-Microsoft virtualization products are also supported as discussed in the link below: